LudovicEspeel/course-web-essentials/docs/23_webstyling_css/README.md

 ### Calculations

-It can sometimes be useful that instead of using a fixed value that you can calculate.
+It can sometimes be useful to calculate a value instead of using a fixed one.
 ```css
 ul {
    border: 3px solid black;